Excel Formatting Text (Table of Contents)

 - Font and Alignment covers most of the Text Formatting options under Excel

 - Some of the users also consider Conditional Formatting as a part of Text Formatting.
 It sometimes can be used to format the text.
-However, it is not dedicated for the text formatting (We can also use conditional formatting on numbers).
+However, it is not dedicated to text formatting (We can also use conditional formatting on numbers).

-- You can use Format Painter option under Clipboard to copy the text format and apply to some other text in some other cell or sheet.
+- You can use the Format Painter option under Clipboard to copy the text format and apply it to some other text in some other cell or sheet.